 Muay Thai Kicking Style

 Muay Thai, also known as Thai boxing, is a martial art whose origin can be traced back to Thailand.
 Over the years, the benefits of this fighting style have seen a rampant growth of its popularity in western countries as well.
-Popularly known as 'The Art of Eight Limbs,' Muay Thai is a boxing martial art style that incorporates the whole body motion when throwing a kick.
+Popularly known as 'The Art of Eight Limbs,' Muay Thai is a kickboxing style that incorporates hands, legs, knees, and elbows.

 While it is one of the most prominent martial art styles in the world, Muay Thai incorporates the same punching and push-kick techniques used by other martial arts fighters, with an added twist to it known as the body-kick technique.
 The body kick, also referred to as the roundhouse kick, generates a tremendous force originating from the practitioner's arm swing, hip rotation, and most importantly, the forward drive or the speed of the kick.

 One thing that distinguishes the Thai roundhouse kick from other kicks is the use of the shinbone.
 Unlike different styles that employ the foot to kick, muay thai fighters utilize their shin.
 Muay thai fighters are notorious for beating down their opponents legs using the shin, rendering the opponent is unable to walk or put weight on it.